ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

         maintained by the Australian Competition and Consumer Commission (ACCC).

 ## Data Holder
-The Data Holder (DR) represents a system entity that authenticates a consumer (resource owner or user), as part of an authorisation process (OIDC) initiated by a Data Recipient, and issues an authorisation for that Data Recipient to access the consumer's data via published APIs.
+The Data Holder (DH) represents a system entity that authenticates a consumer (resource owner or user), as part of an authorisation process (OIDC) initiated by a Data Recipient, and issues an authorisation for that Data Recipient to access the consumer's data via published APIs.
 As part of this process, the consumer will provide informed